pycage/shellfish/doc/Main.md

 ## News

+### May 2022
+* **API Break:** The module `shellfish/high` is now named `shellfish/declarative`.
+  Since this module is usually not imported directly by application code, applications should not be affected by this API break.

 ### April 2022
 * The new method {@link core.Object#log} provides a simple means for controlling application logging.
+* The new method {@link server.HTTPResponse#enableCrossOriginIsolation} provides a comfortable way to set the HTTP headers for cross-origin-isolation on a HTTP response.
+* The examples gallery is now included in the main distribution.
+* The module `shellfish/3d` is now included in the main distribution.

 ### February 2022
 * The `function` keyword may now be used in JavaScript sections of Shui files.